 My career began and ended in the telecommunications industry.
 Initially, I buried telephone cables and climbed telegraph poles before holding various engineering and management positions with some major corporations before starting my own business.

 In addition to holding down a regular daytime job, I gained experience in owning a business in my late teens and early 20's by spending 8 years managing a discotheque and a nightclub, including serving time as a disc jockey a few days of the week.

 In 1982, I emigrated to Ottawa, Canada, where I spent two years before my company relocated me back to Great Britain, where I lived in Llandogo, South Wales.
 Itchy feet made me pack bags again.
 In 1985, my company made me an offer I couldn't refuse and relocated me to Boca Raton, Florida in the United States, preempting a three year job commitment in the country of Papua New Guinea.

 In 1998, I co-founded a successful software development company.
 Because of the global nature of my company’s products and my position as head of sales and marketing, both domestic and international business travel was a necessity.

 I have traveled extensively around the world both on business and pleasure and have been responsible for selling technology into over 80 countries worldwide.
 I also lived in Singapore during 2007 and 2008 to introduce my product line into the Asia Pacific region.

 I sold the business in June of 2013 and now spend my time traveling for pleasure, however to the more obscure and off-the-beaten-track places.

-To date, I have visited over 90 countries, which is likely to increase due to my speaking assignments on cruise ship around the World, although I really do not count the places where I have stayed less than 24 hours.
+To date, I have visited 108 countries to date, which is likely to increase due to my speaking assignments on cruise ship around the World, although I really do not count the places where I have stayed less than 24 hours.